What is neurocritical care?

 How Boston Children's Hospital approaches neurocritical care

 Boston Children's Hospital is home to the nation's first comprehensive, multidisciplinary Neurocritical Care Program for pediatric patients.
-Located within the Boston Children's Medical and Surgical Intensive Care Unit (MSICU), the program brings together highly skilled and extensively trained experts from key specialties, including:
+Located within the Boston Children's Medical-Surgical Intensive Care Unit (MSICU), the program brings together highly skilled and extensively trained experts from key specialties, including:

 Our Neurocritical Care Program treats children of all ages who are hospitalized in the ICU.
 Among the conditions we treat are: